-Due to the inconsistency between the measured fracture hydraulic aperture (185 μ m) and shim size (102 μ m), further investigation was carried out.
+Due to the inconsistency between the measured fracture hydraulic aperture (185 $\mu$ m) and shim size (102 $\mu$ m), further investigation was carried out.
 The hydraulic aperture was measured after the removal of the shims.
 In this case, only the o-ring exists between the glass and aluminum plates.
-The hydraulic aperture of the fracture was found to be around 57 μ m with an average permeability of 272 darcy.
-This implied that the o-ring was compressed to a minimum height of about 57 μ m.
+The hydraulic aperture of the fracture was found to be around 57 $\mu$ m with an average permeability of 272 darcy.
+This implied that the o-ring was compressed to a minimum height of about 57 $\mu$ m.
 When shims were installed, the additional thickness of shims was added.
-If fracture surfaces were perfectly flat, the measured fracture aperture should be the sum of the o-ring and shim thicknesses (i.e. 102 μ m plus 57 μ m or total of 159 μ m).
-The difference between measured aperture and expected value (about 26 μ m) was believed to be a result of irregularities of the flat surfaces.
-The fracture aperture and permeability measurements, it was decided to use the model without shims during injection of microparticles.
-Hence we designed the influent sample to have particles smaller and bigger than 57 μ m.
+If fracture surfaces were perfectly flat, the measured fracture aperture should be the sum of the o-ring and shim thicknesses (i.e. 102 $\mu$ m plus 57 $\mu$ m or total of 159 $\mu$ m).
+The difference between measured aperture and expected value (about 26 $\mu$ m) was believed to be a result of irregularities of the flat surfaces.
+The fracture aperture and permeability measurements without shims can be seen in Figures 2.8.
+To avoid uncertainty of aperture measurements, it was decided to use the model without shims during injection of microparticles.
+Hence we designed the influent sample to have particles smaller and bigger than 57 $\mu$ m.